18ksharma/cycleshare/README.md

 * [X] User can take a profile picture with camera
 * [X] User can upload picture from gallery
 * [X] User can pick profile picture from gallery
+* [X]User can delete their post
+* [X] Use spinner for displaying condition of the bike
+* [X] Settings page where user can change their username and profile picture
+* User can delete their account
 * Open venmo app to complete transaction
-* Use spinner for displaying condition of the bike
-* Settings page where user can change their username
 * User can edit a post that they have made
-* User can delete their post
 * Relative distance
 * Swipe to switch views
 * Swipe up to open GoogleMaps displaying location of bike